Yan'an Road: East Yan'an Road

-In 1914–15, authorities in the two concessions co-operated to fill in the Yangjing Bang.
+In 1914–15, authorities in the two concessions co-operated to fill in the Yangjing Creek.
 The former canal along with the two narrow roads which ran alongside it together became a wide avenue and a major thoroughfare.
-In 1916, the two authorities agreed to name the new road "Avenue Edward VII", after Edward VII of the United Kingdom.
+In 1916, the two authorities agreed to name the new road Avenue Edward VII, after Edward VII of the United Kingdom.
 In 1943, as part of a wholesale renaming of "Western" road names in Shanghai, the puppet government collaborating with the Japanese occupation renamed the road "Great Shanghai Road".
 In 1945, the Republic of China government, after recovering Shanghai at the end of World War II, renamed the road Zhongzheng Road East, after Chiang Kai-shek.
 The new Communist government of Shanghai renamed it Yan'an Road East in 1950 as part of the wholesale renaming of roads and parks named after Kuomintang figures.
+Yan'an refers to city of Yan'an in Shaanxi Province which was the center of the Chinese Communist Party's base area (the "Yan'an Soviet") during much of the Sino-Japanese and Civil Wars.

 The eastern end of Yan'an Road East features a group of historic skyscrapers dating from the early 20th century.
 Further west, the road is today mainly lined with large contemporary skyscrapers, as well as several government office buildings.
 Other important historic sites along Yan'an Road East include the Shanghai Natural History Museum, the Great World entertainment centre, and the Shanghai Concert Hall.

 Central Yan'an Road

 Central Yan'an Road also follows the course of a small canal (Chang Bang).
 The canal also became the boundary between the International Settlement and the French Concession after the two concessions expanded west in 1899 and 1914 respectively.
-In 1920, the canal was filled in, and the concession authorities agreed to name it "Avenue Foch", after French marshal Ferdinand Foch.
+In 1920, the canal was filled in, and the concession authorities agreed to name it Avenue Foch, after French marshal Ferdinand Foch.
 In 1943 it was renamed "Luoyang Road", in 1945 it was renamed "Zhongzheng Road Central", after Chiang Kai-shek, then renamed Yan'an Road Central in 1950.